biolisp/biolisp.github.io/index.md

 [Gill Bejerano](http://bejerano.stanford.edu/researchcs.html) said it best:

-Genomics is as much a field of Computer Science, as it is a field of Biomedicine.
+Genomics is as much a field of computer science, as it is a field of biomedicine.
 There is the code, which is your genome, less than a gigabyte long.
 This piece of code "runs" every single cell in your body.
 And then there is you -- the code's output.
 A giant "cellular" automaton.

 Seen this way, the genome is the most fascinating distributed operating system on the planet.
 Human genomics is the study of how this operating system produces its output -- you: